-- NON-COTTON PANTS.
+- HAND SANITIZER.
+We will have hand sanitizer available, but it's always a good idea to have your own personal supply - PERSONAL FIRST AID KIT.
+We carry a group kit, but you may want to bring one of your own that includes Band-Aids, moleskin or second skin (for blister prevention and first aid), and waterproof first aid tape. - Non-cotton Pants.
 Combining your long underwear and your rain pants will serve the same purpose.
 However, you may still want to bring a pair of comfy pants.
 Jeans and sweats will NOT keep you warm when they get wet.
 Old army wool pants, fleece pants, Capilene, or other synthetic fibers will work the best.
 Lightweight nylon "travel pants" work great.
-They dry quickly and provide good sun protection. - BANDANNA or HANDKERCHIEF-Cotton is OK for this. - NEOPRENE GLOVES.
+They dry quickly and provide good sun protection. - BANDANNA or BUFF-Cotton is OK for this. - NEOPRENE GLOVES.
 Optional but a good idea for paddling if you get blisters on your hands easily.
 (We can lend you these if you need them.
-Just make an extra note under "other" on your Equipment Information Form when you send it back to us.) - BINOCULARS, in a waterproof container. - CAMERA, in a waterproof container.
+Just make an extra note under "other" on your Equipment Information Form when you submit it) - BINOCULARS, in a waterproof container. - CAMERA, in a waterproof container.
 Do not rely on access to your cellphone camera.
-A dedicated camera is encouraged if you like to take your own photos, though a group trip camera is usually taken on all trips. - EYEGLASSES AND one extra set (either another pair of glasses, or a set of contact lenses.) - GAMES (e.g. cards, etc.) - MUSICAL INSTRUMENT, not too heavy or bulky. - NOTEBOOK/JOURNAL and a pencil. - TOWEL.
-A small towel or "Pack Towel" is usually enough. - MONEY.
-Bring money for stops along the way for snacks, etc. Small amounts of cash are fine; you shouldn't need much money on this trip. - ZIPLOCK BAGS, the freezer type is best.
+A dedicated camera is encouraged if you like to take your own photos, though a group trip camera is usually taken on all trips.
+A waterproof camera or waterproof go-pro is best for use on the river. - EYEGLASSES AND one extra set (either another pair of glasses, or a set of contact lenses.) - GAMES (e.g. cards, etc.) - MUSICAL INSTRUMENT, not too heavy or bulky.
+If it is fragile make sure the case is sturdy. - NOTEBOOK/JOURNAL and a pencil. - TOWEL.
+A small towel or "Pack Towel" is usually enough. - Money.
+Bring money for stops along the way for snacks, etc. Small amounts of cash are fine; you shouldn't need much money on this trip and there are no required expenses. - ZIPLOCK BAGS, the freezer type is best.
 Bring enough of them to keep your smaller things dry. - HIKING BOOTS for the hikes to ridge tops.
 If you have sturdy camp shoes they can serve this purpose, but hiking boots give you the best ankle support, so they do the best to prevent a twisted ankle on a hike.
 If you bring new hiking boots, make sure they are broken in: walk in them as much as possible before your trip.
 We have some hiking boots to loan out, but bring your own if you have them.
 Yours will fit you better (i.e. be more conformed to your feet and less likely to give you blisters).